We have an amazing range of courses and a choice of how you study

 Read an interview with Professor Nigel Copsey

 Professor Copsey has a long-standing research interest in right-wing extremism, fascism and anti-fascism.
-He completed his PhD on right-wing extremism in contemporary France and Britain at the University of Portsmouth in 1995.

 His first monograph, Anti-Fascism in Britain (2000), examined the history of anti-fascism in Britain from the 1920s to the present day.
 In this volume Professor Copsey looked at the nature of anti-fascist activity, the political backgrounds of those involved and the impact of anti-fascism on the fortunes of Britain’s domestic extremists.
+A second revised and expanded edition of this book will be published in both paperback and hardback by Routledge in 2016.

 In 2004 Professor Copsey published his second monograph: Contemporary British Fascism: the British National Party and the Quest for Legitimacy, a study of the British National Party – in electoral terms, Britain’s most successful extreme-right party.
 A second revised and expanded edition of this book was published in both paperback and hardback in 2008.